upbound/docs/content/getstarted-devex/create-controllers.md

 <!-- /Azure -->

 <!-- GCP -->
 ### Create a GCP Composition Function

+Now, open up your function file (either `main.k` or  `main.py`) and paste in the following to your function.

 {{< tabs "Functions" >}}
 {{< tab "KCL" >}}